 We operate in a global market and global operations are subject to a number of risks.
-Sales to customers outside of the U.S. made up approximately 28% of our revenue in 2021 and as our operations and sales located in Europe and other areas outside the U.S. increase, we may face new challenges and uncertainties, although we can give no assurance that such operations and sales will increase.
+Sales to customers outside of the U.S. made up approximately 36% of our revenues in 2022 and as our operations and sales located in Europe and other areas outside the U.S. increase, we may face new challenges and uncertainties, although we can give no assurance that such operations and sales will increase.